CDUTJ102/THCN-Net/README.md

 # Example

-This is an example file for training a `DRA-UNet` model:
+This is an example file for training a `TDR-UNet` model:

 ```yml
 epochs: 300